subha-pat/subha_test/README.md

 # git-test
-My first test repo from VS Code.
+My first test repo from VS Code to CE